 Hunkered beneath the pockmarked peak known as the Old Man of Coniston (803m), this lakeside village was originally established to support the local mining industry, and the surrounding hilltops are littered with the remains of old copper workings.
 These days most people visit with two things in mind: to cruise on the lovely old Coniston Launch, or to tramp to the top of the Old Man, a steep but rewarding return hike of around 6 miles.

-Coniston is best known for the world-record speed attempts made on the lake by Sir Malcolm Campbell and his son, Donald, between the 1930s and 1960s.
-Tragically, after smashing the record several times, Donald was killed during an attempt in 1967, when his futuristic jet boat Bluebird flipped at around 320mph.
-The boat and its pilot were found in 2001; Campbell was buried in the cemetery near St Andrew's church.
+Coniston's other claim to fame is as the location for a string of world-record speed attempts made by Sir Malcolm Campbell and his son, Donald, between the 1930s and 1960s.
+Tragically, after beating the record several times, Donald was killed during an attempt in 1967 when his futuristic jetboat Bluebird flipped at around 320mph.
+The boat and its pilot were recovered in 2001, and Campbell was buried in the cemetery of St Andrew's church.